masyl/cook/doc/roadmap.md

 - resolver for external partials
 - Refer to "model" instead of "data" everywhere
 - Basic builtin functions to simplify the use of funex syntax

+## Optimizations
+- Figure out a better way to bubble up "attrs" to relevant tags
+- Figure out a better and more extensible syntax for instructions (such as $removeWhitespaces with the @)
+- Firgure out a better way to control whitespace (better than $removeWhitespaces on the $root frame)

 ## Distribution
 - Code comments and method signatures